AF-1/lms-dynamicplaylists/README.md

 - separation of stand-alone from context menu dynamic playlists to minimize clutter
 - added new playlist parameters like <i>virtuallibrary</i>
 - allow other plugins to check if a client is playing a DPL mix, no more clashes with DSTM
-- SQLite only, removed CustomBrowse/MultiLibraries code, min.
+- SQLite only, removed some deprecated code, min.
 LMS version = 7.9
 - …
 <br><br>

 ## Dynamic playlists: stand-alone and context menu
 By default all dynamic playlists that don't include the context menulisttype parameter will show up in the **Home > Dynamic Playlists** menu.
 Here you won't find any dynamic playlists that can be called from an item's context menu.<br>

-**Context menus** will only show dynamic playlists for context menus.
+**Context menus** (= *More* menu in webUI) will only show dynamic playlists for context menus.
 So there may be some overlap but this separation greatly helps reduce clutter.
-Context menus can even be used with the default LMS web UI if you install the *Context Menu* plugin.
 <br><br>

 ## Custom dynamic playlists